georgiee/coding-for-kids/README.md

 + [ ] Ablauf Carrot planen (GoPro?
 Same Device?)
 + [ ] HDMI Cable problems check on macbook

+## Carrot Show
+1. Prepare everything in a box then reveeal?
+2. or quickly put everything together on stage ?

 ## My Talk Proposal
 This was my accepted talk proposal.